Gynoid: The perfect woman

 Fictional gynoids are often unique products made to fit a particular man's desire, as seen in the novel Tomorrow's Eve and films The Perfect Woman, The Stepford Wives, Mannequin and Weird Science, and the creators are often male "mad scientists" such as the characters Rotwang in Metropolis, Tyrell in Blade Runner, and the husbands in The Stepford Wives.
 Gynoids have been described as the "ultimate geek fantasy: a metal-and-plastic woman of your own."

-The Bionic Woman television series coined the word fembot.
+The Bionic Woman television series popularized the word fembot.
 These fembots were a line of powerful, lifelike gynoids with the faces of protagonist Jaime Sommers's best friends.
 They fought in two multi-part episodes of the series: "Kill Oscar" and "Fembots in Las Vegas," and despite the feminine prefix, there were also male versions, including some designed to impersonate particular individuals for the purpose of infiltration.
 While not truly artificially intelligent, the fembots still had extremely sophisticated programming that allowed them to pass for human in most situations.
-The term fembot was also used in Buffy the Vampire Slayer (referring to a robot duplicate of the title character, a.k.a. the Buffybot) and Futurama.
+The term fembot was also used in Buffy the Vampire Slayer.